Estimating treatment effects with competing intercurrent events in randomized controlled trials: A semiparametrically efficient and doubly robust estimator

 The $M_{G_a}(t)$ in the EIF is the martingale constructed from the censoring counting process.
 Intuitively, $1(C\in \d t, \Delta = 0)$ is the actual observed increment in the censoring counting process at time $t$, which records whether a censoring event has occurred, while $1(\tilde{T}\geq t)\d\Lambda_{a}(t\mid X)$ represents the expected increment in the counting process, given the history up to time $t$.
 The martingale $M_{G_a}(t)$ captures the difference between the actual observed events and their expected occurrences.
 The EIF implies another identification formula for $\tau$ by the property that $E\{D_{\tau}(O)\}=0$.
 Rearranging terms, we have

-where the first two lines are the same as in the augmented weighting identification formula~\eqref{eqn::id_aug_ipw}.
-Intuitively, we further augment~\eqref{eqn::id_aug_ipw} by the last two terms in~\eqref{eqn::eif_aug_term} to achieve robustness to misspecification of the survival function for treatment-unrelated ICE.
-These augmentation terms are zero at the population level under true $G_{a}(t\mid X)$.
+where the first two lines are the same as in the augmented weighting identification formula.
+Intuitively, the last two terms in~\eqref{eqn::eif_aug_term} provide additional correction to achieve robustness to misspecification of the survival function for effect-uninformative IE. These augmentation terms are zero at the population level under true $G_{a}(t\mid X)$.
 However, their empirical counterparts may deviate significantly from zero, providing diagnostic insight into possible misspecification of $G_{a}(t\mid X)$.
+The martingale term in Theorem~\ref{thm::eif_tau} is closely related to EIFs for right-censored survival data, such as \citet{westling2024inference}, because the nuisance tangent space for the censoring mechanism $C\mid A,X$ is the same as in standard censoring settings.
+The main difference is that our target is a treatment effect on a primary endpoint at a fixed horizon under a hybrid estimand with both effect-uninformative and effect-informative IEs, which introduces additional nuisance components, including the outcome regression and the survival model for the effect-informative IE.

 The EIFs in Theorem~\ref{thm::eif_tau} motivate the following estimator for $\tau$,

 To gain insights, consider the first augmentation term in $\hat{\tau}^{\textup{eif}}$.
 Since the observed time points are discrete, the integral for observation $i$ can be estimated as follows: